antoine2bouille/antoine2bouille.github.io/success.md

 The plot displays density functions for the profit of movies, also categorized by their award status.
 The x-axis is on a logarithmic scale, indicating a wide range of profits.
 We can see distinct peaks for each category.
 Awarded movies have the highest peak, followed by nominated movies, which suggests that, on average, awarded movies tend to be more profitable.
 Non-awarded and Non-nominated movies have a flatter distribution with a peak at a lower profit level, indicating that these movies, while varied, generally earn less than their awarded or nominated counterparts.
 The log scale indicates that there are movies with very high profits, but they are less frequent, as seen by the density curves approaching the tail end.

-**Causal analysis**

-As we know, we have some confounders in the studies we will perform, so we are going to remove these biases with a more advanced model using propensity scores:
+Of course, this approach is naïve, since it includes confounders.
+We're going to remove these biases with a more advanced model using propensity scores:

 `similarity(x, y) = 1 - | propensity_score(x) - propensity_score(y) |`

 This function captures the difference in scores like a distance, but since the distance defined like that would always be between 0 and 1, subtracting it from 1 would be a meaningful measure to use for similarity.

- Next, we will perform a pairwise matching between films with the same propensity score.
+ Next, we perform a pairwise matching between films with the same propensity score.
+Each pair should contain one award-winning film and one non-award-winning film.

- The first causal analysis investigate on the relation between being awarded and the profit, then we will investigate between the ratings and the profit.

- ***Award vs Profit***
+We obtain the following histogram:

 METTRE GRAPH 1 CAUSAL